 It’s a block target of 18*18*14 inches, weighing in at about 35 lbs.
 It consists of a polyester fill which is ground up and compressed which makes it unbelievable easy to remove your arrow or bolt.
 You literally don’t even have to pull.

 The surface is made of spylar which is a self-repair material.
 Instead of breaking, the spylar allows the bolts to slide between the fibres so that it maintains its integrity.

 This in turn means that the polyester fill won’t spill out, regardless of the number of hits it takes.

-It works perfectly fine with the very best performance bows at 400 FPS+, and won’t swallow your bolts up to the vanes.
+The ease of removal and self-containment made it the best crossbow target for performance bows at 500 FPS+, and won’t swallow your bolts up to the vanes.
 This was a big problem I found on some bags, like the blackout or yellow jacket target.